 What happens if I don’t pass the exam?

-Luckily, failing the Praxis II Special Education: Core Knowledge and Mild to Moderate Applications Exam does not immediately disqualify you from being able to teach special education.
+Luckily, failing the Praxis Special Education: Core Knowledge and Mild to Moderate Applications Exam does not immediately disqualify you from being able to teach special education.
 You can retake it once every 21 days, until you have passed the exam.

 How Can I Prepare for the Praxis Special Education: Core Knowledge and Mild to Moderate Applications Exam?